Growing Efficient Deep Networks by Structured Continuous Sparsification: Related Work

 \section{Related Work}

-\textbf{Network Pruning:} Network pruning methods can be split into two groups: those that prune individual weights and those that prune structured components.
-For individual weight-based pruning, elements of the weight matrices can be removed based on some criteria.
-For example, \cite{DBLP:journals/corr/HanPTD15} propose to prune network weights with small magnitude, and build a deep compression pipeline~\cite{DBLP:journals/corr/HanMD15}.
-Sparse VD~\cite{DBLP:conf/icml/MolchanovAV17} yields extremely sparse solutions both in fully-connected and convolutional layers by using variational dropout. \cite{DBLP:journals/corr/abs-1712-01312} learns sparse networks by approximating $\ell_0$-regularization with a stochastic reparameterization. \cite{DBLP:conf/iclr/NarangDSE17} presents a magnitude-based pruning approach for RNNs where the top-k elements of the weights are set as 0 at each iteration.
-However, these methods that produce sparse weight matrices only lead to speedup on dedicated hardware with supporting libraries.
+\textbf{Network Pruning.} Pruning methods can be split into two groups: those pruning individual weights and those pruning structured components.
+Individual weight-based pruning methods vary on the removal criteria.
+For example, \cite{DBLP:journals/corr/HanPTD15} propose to prune network weights with small magnitude, and subsequently quantize those remaining~\citep{ DBLP:journals/corr/HanMD15}. \cite{DBLP:journals/corr/abs-1712-01312} learn sparse networks by approximating $\ell_0$-regularization with a stochastic reparameterization.
+However, sparse weights alone often only lead to speedups on dedicated hardware with supporting libraries.

 In structured methods, pruning is applied at the level of neurons, channels, or even layers.
-For example, L1-pruning~\cite{DBLP:conf/iclr/0022KDSG17} removes channels based on the norm of their filters. \cite{DBLP:conf/ijcai/HeKDFY18} uses group sparsity to smooth the pruning process after training.
-ThiNet~\cite{DBLP:conf/iccv/LuoWL17} greedily prunes the channel that has the smallest effect on the next layer's activation values.
-MorphNet~\cite{DBLP:conf/cvpr/GordonENCWYC18} regularizes weights towards zero until they are small enough such that the corresponding output channels are marked for removal from the network.
-Intrinsic Structured Sparsity (ISS)~\cite{DBLP:conf/iclr/WenHRZWLHC018} works on LSTMs~\cite{LSTM} by collectively removing the columns and rows of the weight matrices via group LASSO.
+For example, L1-pruning~\citep{DBLP:conf/iclr/0022KDSG17} removes channels based on the norm of their filters. \cite{DBLP:conf/ijcai/HeKDFY18} use group sparsity to smooth the pruning process after training.
+MorphNet~\citep{DBLP:conf/cvpr/GordonENCWYC18} regularizes weights towards zero until they are small enough such that the corresponding output channels are marked for removal from the network.
+Intrinsic Structured Sparsity (ISS)~\citep{DBLP:conf/iclr/WenHRZWLHC018} works on LSTMs~\citep{LSTM} by collectively removing the columns and rows of the weight matrices via group LASSO.
+Although structured pruning methods and our algorithm share the same spirit of generating efficient models, we gain training cost savings by growing networks from small initial architectures instead of pruning full-sized ones.

-Our work is more related to structured pruning methods in the sense that a slim architecture is generated at the end of training.
-In addition, our work also focus on adapting the train-time structured sparsification in a discrete growing and pruning space.

-\textbf{Lottery Ticket Hypothesis and Continuous Sparsification:} The Lottery Ticket Hypothesis~\cite{DBLP:conf/iclr/FrankleC19} conjectures that sparse sub-networks and their randomly initialized weights can obtain a comparable accuracy with the original network when trained in isolation. \cite{DBLP:journals/corr/abs-1912-04427} further proposes Continuous Sparsification, a method to speed up ticket search, which approaches a complex optimization problem by relaxing the original objective, turning it into an intermediate and easier problem in terms of optimization.
-By gradually increasing the difficulty of the underlying objective during training, it results in a sequence of optimization problems converging to the original, intractable objective.
-In our method, we directly adopt Continuous Sparsification ~\cite{DBLP:journals/corr/abs-1912-04427} to formulate a gradual relaxation scheme in the context of structured pruning.